egomadking/recipe-nutrition-analyzer/README.md

 This is an early work in progress so I will be actively making changes.
 As such, please submit a contribution idea through opening an issue before working on a pull request.
 Don't submit a pull request at this unless it has been discussed through an issue ticket.
 I happily respond to all contructive inquiries.

 As this project evolves, I will update this readme and how contributions are accepted.

+## Next steps

+- allow for recipe editing prior to competion
+- confirm recipe ingredients before sending
+- on completion, prompt to create new or exit
+- on band responses, prompt to create new or exit
+- allow user to see previous nutritional results
+- scrape r-recipe microformatted pages for recipe list
+- persist results to database